svylabs/trustlex/whitepaper.md

 # Security

+## Scenarios

 ## Security of Funds

 In the protocol discussed, funds are always held by private keys of the owners.
 There are no centralized entities or multisig holding the funds.

 On the Bitcoin side: Funds are locked in HTLC contract and can be withdrawn at the conclusion of the protocol.
 On Ethereum side: Funds are locked in Smart contract and can be withdrawn at anytime or at the conclusion of the protocol.

+### Happy Case

+In the happy case, where both Alice and Bob decide to run through with the agreed protocol.

+Alice can withdraw BTC after Bob reveals the secret, during this time Bob cannot withdraw BTC.
+Smart contract transfers funds to Bob after Bob reveals secret.

+### Alice cancels the Offer after Bob sends BTC

+There are two cases here:
+1. Bob hasn't submitted payment proof yet: In this case, Alice will be able to cancel the offer and funds  (ERC20 / ETH) will be returned to Alice immediately, and Bob can redeem BTC after original offer expiry + 2 days.
+There is a slight disadvantage to Bob here as their BTC will be locked for some duration.
+2. Bob submits payment proof: In this case, Alice cannot cancel the offer, and the funds will be locked for 15 minutes for Bob to submit the secret.
+Alice can cancel the offer after expiry of the lock, but if Bob has revealed the secret during that 15 minute window, only the portion of offer that was not settled will be cancelled.

+### Bob changes mind after sending BTC

+There are two cases here:
+1. Bob submits payment proof without revealing the secret:  In this case, Alice's funds will be locked for 15 minutes.
+2. Bob doesn't submit payment proof:  In this case, Alice's funds will not be locked.

 ## Security of Cryptographic operations